zedif/julia-introduction/episodes/02-classification.md

 The [intention behind developing Julia](https://julialang.org/blog/2012/02/why-we-created-julia/) was to create a fast dynamic language.
 And so it comes as no surprise that high-performance software can be written in Julia.
-The language is, by design, particularly well suited for dealing with (large) arrays of numbers.
-This makes it a good language for writing code for numerical analysis, optimization, and many forms of machine learning.
+The language is by design particularly well suited for dealing with (large) arrays of numbers.
+This makes it a good language for writing code for numerical analysis, optimisation, and many forms of machine learning.

 [Benchmarks on the language’s website](https://julialang.org/benchmarks/) place